 Underwriting is a confusing word but has a simple meaning: it’s the criteria used by the insurance company to decide how much your premiums should be, and why.

 For example, the underwriting may state that people in the city centre should pay 15% more on their premiums due to the higher concentration of burglary in the area.
 There may be a clause in the underwriting which states that homes with pets need to pay more for accidental damage, or that having movement-activated external lighting on the property lowers the premium by 2%.

-If your needs are complex and specific, often our advisor will make a direct call to the underwriter on your behalf to discuss those details and come to an arrangement.
+If your needs are complex and specific, often an advisor will make a direct call to the underwriter on your behalf to discuss those details and come to an arrangement.

-The specifics of each insurance company’s underwriting are a secret they keep to themselves, but with all their experience, our advisors have excellent knowledge as to which provider is best for different circumstances – and they’ll use that information to get you the best possible insurance quote.
+The specifics of each insurance company’s underwriting are a secret they keep to themselves, but advisors have excellent knowledge as to which provider is best for different circumstances – and they’ll use that information to get you the best possible insurance quote.